angular/angular/aio/content/guide/roadmap.md

 _Completed Q2 2021_

 We want to unify commit message requirements and conformance across Angular repositories ([angular/angular](https://github.com/angular/angular), [angular/components](https://github.com/angular/components), [angular/angular-cli](https://github.com/angular/angular-cli)) to bring consistency to our development process and reuse infrastructure tooling.

-### Angular libraries use Ivy

-_Completed Q2 2021_

-Earlier in 2020, we shared an [RFC](https://github.com/angular/angular/issues/38366) for Ivy library distribution.
-After invaluable feedback from the community, we developed a design of the project.
-We are now investing in the development of Ivy library distribution, including an update of the library package format to use Ivy compilation, unblock the deprecation of the View Engine library format, and [ngcc](https://angular.io/guide/glossary#ngcc).

-### Ensure smooth adoption for future RxJS changes (v7 and beyond)

-_Completed Q2 2021_

-We want to ensure Angular developers are taking advantage of the latest capabilities of RxJS and have a smooth transition to the next major releases of the framework.
-For this purpose, we will explore and document the scope of the changes in v7 and beyond RxJS and plan an update strategy.

 ### Transition the Angular language service to Ivy